 Hair fall is extremely common among women, especially because our hair goes through three cycles: growth, transition and shedding.
 Which is why, on any given day about 25 to 100 hair fall off simply due to a natural process.
 However, hair fall becomes a concern when we lose more hair than this number.
 And like most other things in life, we only think of treating this problem when it’s out of control, rather than preventing the issue before it becomes too serious.
 I am here to help you change that.
 But first, let’s understand what causes hair fall.

 Hair fall can be caused due to a lot of things, including lifestyle, diet, stress, hormonal change, among others.
-However, unless the cause is medical or genetic, it’s possible to give your hair the inherent strength it needs to prevent hair fall.
+However, unless the cause is medical or genetic, it’s possible to give your hair the inherent strength it needs to control hair fall.
 And this can be done with a balanced diet.
 As it will ensure your hair is strong from its roots and stays like that due to the nutritional fortification you provide it.
 Here are a few things you can start adding to your diet to ensure this.

 #1 - Eggs